 A few pieces of advice:

-- It is important that you do not over-analyse how well an interview is going – use your brainpower for something more useful!
+- It is important that you do not over-analyse how well or badly you think an interview is going – use your brainpower for something more useful!

 - It is very likely that you will be asked questions which seem much more difficult than those you’ve faced at school, or even questions which you initially have no idea how to tackle.
 Bear in mind that all interviewees will face such questions, and the reason we ask them is to find out how you cope with stretching material – so just try your best to analyse the concepts involved and work out the best way to address the question.